TheBestTvarynka/Dataans/README.md

 :thinking: What does it mean for the app?
 It means that the implementation is always _straightforward_, only _common use cases_ are covered, only _wanted and valuable features_ are implemented.

-If you lack any functionality or you face a bug, then report it ([issue](https://github.com/TheBestTvarynka/totes/issues/new) or [discussion](https://github.com/TheBestTvarynka/totes/discussions).
+If you lack any functionality or you face a bug, then report it ([issue](https://github.com/TheBestTvarynka/totes/issues/new) or [discussion](https://github.com/TheBestTvarynka/totes/discussions)).
 Any reasonable/valuable bugs/features will be fixed/implemented!

 ## Installation

-You can download app installer here: https://github.com/TheBestTvarynka/totes/releases.
+You can download the app installer here: https://github.com/TheBestTvarynka/totes/releases.
 Or alternatively you can build the app from source code:

 ```bash
 git clone https://github.com/TheBestTvarynka/totes.git